 Admiral Haftel was an Obstructive BureaucratJerk Ass for most of the episode, but once Lal's neural net begins to fail, he immediately offers to assist Data in saving her, and is visibly moved by Data's heroic effort.
 By episode's end, he seems almost a completely different character.

 In the episode "Inheritance", when Data meets Juliana, who is essentially his "mother", there's a touching Continuity Nod when she finds out about Lal, and exclaims, equal parts ecstatic and heartbroken, "I had a granddaughter?"

 In "The Wounded", where O'Brien beams over to the ship of his former captain, Maxwell, who has gone rogue and is trying to kill Cardassians, convinced that they are plotting another war against the Federation.
-Seeing O'Brien's pain at seeing his old captain acting this way, seeing the bitterness Maxwell holds for the Cardassians who had slaughtered his family in the previous war, seeing him slowly bring Maxwell back to reality, and Maxwell realizing how close he is to Jumping Off the Slippery Slope, all in very unexplicit ways, is touching enough, but when he remembers the old song mentioned earlier, and asks O'Brien for the words.
+O'Brien's pain at seeing his old captain acting this way, the bitterness Maxwell holds for the Cardassians who had slaughtered his family in the previous war, watching O'Brien slowly bring Maxwell back to reality, and Maxwell realizing how close he is to Jumping Off the Slippery Slope, all in very unexplicit ways, is touching enough; but the crowner is when he remembers the old song mentioned earlier, and asks O'Brien for the words.
 He trails off at the end, letting O'Brien finish.
 The whole scene doubles as a Tear Jerker.